wrist mechanics online course featured image

 Once a year or once every other year, go in for a club fitting where you can test equipment and compare it to your own.
 Ultimately, the proper positioning of your body, wrists, and weight will help you get rid of the slice forever.

-Tips to Practice Fixing Your Golf Slice
+Essential Tips to Help You Fix Your Golf Slice

 Now you have all the tools you need to stop slicing a driver and irons.
 The next step?